Eutrius/Otree.nvim/README.md

 ## ⚙️ Oil.nvim Integration

-**Otree** integrates seamlessly with [oil.nvim](https://github.com/stevearc/oil.nvim) for enhanced file management capabilities.
+**Otree** can optionally integrate with [oil.nvim](https://github.com/stevearc/oil.nvim) for enhanced file management capabilities.

+⚠️ **Note**: Without oil.nvim, there are no file operations available (create, delete, move, rename).
+Oil integration is required for any file management beyond basic navigation and opening.

 ### Automatic Configuration

-If `oil.nvim` is not already configured, Otree will automatically set it up with these optimized defaults:
+If `oil.nvim` is installed but not already configured, Otree will automatically set it up with these optimized defaults:

 ```lua
 require("oil").setup({